sepal-contrib/clip-time-series/doc/en.rst

     This documentation should explain every step to execute the module.
 If any question or bug remains, please consider post it on the `bug report page <https://github.com/openforis/clip-time-series/issues/new>`_.

 This module allows the user to download as a :code:`.pdf` an auto generated time series from customizable dates.
-Each mosaic will be represented in a square of custom size from 500x500m to 1000x10000km around the point of interest using the band combination selected by the user.
+Each mosaic will be represented in a square of custom size from **500x500m** to **1000x10000km** around the point of interest using the band combination selected by the user.

 Select file
 -----------

 First the user needs to select a file.
-This file will be the main input of the module and each page of the final pdf will match a geometry of the input.
+This file will be the main input of the module and each page of the final :code:`.pdf` will match a geometry of the input.
 The user can use 2 types of input:

 -   Table file (:code:`.csv`, :code:`.txt`) containing at least coordinates and ID columns
--   Shapes `:code:`.geojson`, :code:`.shp`, :code:`.geopackage`) with at least geometry and Id column
+-   Shapes (:code:`.geojson`, :code:`.shp`, :code:`.geopackage`) with at least geometry and Id column

 Table
 *****

-Selet the :guilabel:`point`radio button.
+Select the :guilabel:`point` radio button.

 The table file can be :code:`.csv` or :code:`.txt`.
 It needs to have at least 3 columns including the latitude coordinates, the longitude coordinates and an Id. the name of the columns can be anything.